tmtsoftware/csw/docs/src/main/getting-started.md

 # Getting Started

-In this tutorial, you’ll see how to create a Scala/Java project from [csw.g8](https://github.com/tmtsoftware/csw.g8) template which contains sample handlers for creating HCD and Assembly.
+In this tutorial, you’ll see how to create a Scala/Java project using a [giter8](http://www.foundweekends.org/giter8/) template for CSW ([csw.g8](https://github.com/tmtsoftware/csw.g8)) which contains sample handlers for creating HCD and Assembly.
 It also contains a deploy project which is responsible for starting multiple components or containers.
 You can use this as a starting point for your own projects for writing component.
-We’ll use  [sbt](http://www.scala-sbt.org/1.x/docs/index.html) build tool which compiles, runs, and tests your projects among other related tasks.
+We’ll use the [sbt](http://www.scala-sbt.org/1.x/docs/index.html) build tool which compiles, runs, and tests your projects among other related tasks.

 ## Installation
+Supported Operating Systems are: CentOS and MacOS

 1. Make sure you have the Java 8 JDK (also known as 1.8)
     -   Run  `javac -version`  in the command line and make sure you see  `javac 1.8.___`
     -   If you don’t have version 1.8 or higher,  [install the JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html)